 • data analytics, so that we can better understand our customers’ needs and tailor our future products and services accordingly;

-• meeting various legal and regulatory requirements.;
+• meeting various legal and regulatory requirements;

-• enforcing our legal rights, including undertaking claim recover activities and legal proceedings.
+• enforcing our legal rights, including undertaking claim recovery activities and legal proceedings;

 • related companies within the Achmea Group in Australia and overseas (most likely in the Netherlands) and associated companies of Achmea Australia;